What should you do if your dog eats chicken bones?!

 Here’s what you need to know and what you should do if your dog eats chicken bones…

-On one trip, I stopped at a Kentucky Fried Chicken and purchased a boxed chicken dinner for myself.
-I ate it in the car, while Jersey ate some of his dogfood.
+I ate it in the car, while Jersey ate some of his dog food.
 When I was done, I put the box on the floor in the back seat — fully intending to throw it away once we got to the next stopping place.
-Only I forgot…
+Only I forgot.

 Unfortunately, when I stopped at the convenience store to get gas and use the restroom, I returned to find the entire box of chicken contents on my front seat.
 There were pieces everywhere — pieces of chicken… pieces of chicken bones… pieces of box… pieces of napkins.